Social and Environmental Sustainability

 As part of our ongoing efforts towards sustainability and our commitment to the Glasgow Declaration, we’ve partnered with Cool Effect to mitigate the impact of our carbon footprint.
 Cool Effect is a nonprofit focused on reducing carbon emissions through scientifically-proven, hand-selected carbon projects all around the world.

 For each trip taken by one of our staff members, travelers, or students, we donate in support of three carbon projects chosen by staff volunteers every year.
-In our first year, we’re proud to have invested over $30,000 and are excited for our Decarbonization Fund to grow alongside us moving forward.
+As of 2026, we’ve invested over $250,000 and are excited for our Decarbonization Fund to continue growing alongside us.
 Learn more about Cool Effect and how we work together or donate to support a carbon project of your choice.

 Fund for Education Abroad

-In 2018, CET joined a group of study abroad organizations dedicated to diversifying study abroad as an FEA Access Partner and received its first FEA scholar on a CET program since FEA’s establishment in 2010.
-Eight students have since studied abroad with CET through an FEA scholarship.
+Dedicated to diversifying study abroad, CET became an FEA Access Partner in 2018.
+Thirty-two students, as of 2026, have since studied abroad with CET through an FEA scholarship.
 Learn more about FEA and how to apply for an FEA scholarship on their website.

 Giving Back

 When we set up a program overseas, we become a part of that local community.
-And as a community member, it is our responsibility to contribute to local initiatives in meaningful ways.
-This is a list of just some of the local philanthropic organizations that help us fulfill this responsibility—they host our students and we support their missions.
+And it is our responsibility to contribute to local initiatives in meaningful ways.
+This is a list of just some of the local philanthropic organizations that help us fulfill this responsibility—they host our students, and we support their missions.

 CET Jordan: Academic Consultation Board